samdoran/cookiecutter-ansible-role-multi/README.md

 To use this, first install `cookiecutter`, then run `cookiecutter gh:samdoran/cookiecutter-ansible-role` and answer the prompts.

-You can also use Molecule to initialize a new role using this template by running `molecule init template --url https://github.com/samdoran/cookiecutter-ansible-role.git`.
+You can also use Molecule to initialize a new role using this template by running `molecule init template --url https://github.com/samdoran/cookiecutter-ansible-role-multi`.

+You can also just use Cookiecutter directly: `cookiecutter gh:samdoran/cookiecutter-ansible-role-multi`.

 ## Development Workflow ##